Experiential Education

 WILD grounds youth in their community through strengthening ties with elders.
 We believe intergenerational learning deepens youths’ commitment to service and leads to a deeper cultural connection and understanding.

-WILD employs a leadership model with three levels of engagement.
+WILD employs a leadership model with two levels of engagement

 This program targets youth who want to dive deeper into their histories, process current events, and engage in environmental advocacy projects that make a positive impact on the CID.